 - Additional Features: Auto Refresh, Change Markers, Share Page, Documentation, and more

 - Main Interface: the main view of the metrics, based on the selected filters

 - Current Environment: the environment where all hosts and data are displayed

-Pages in VividCortex: different views of the metrics and supporting tools:
+Pages in DPM: different views of the metrics and supporting tools:

 - Summary: High-level metrics to quickly assess system and resource health

 - Explorer: Compare multiple aspects of system performance to see metric relationships